 Prison also doesn’t offer any opportunity for restitution.
 A victim knows an offender is locked up, but that doesn’t mean any stolen property is recovered or paid back, for instance.

 - This is the only good reason for a prison, in my view.
 For the very few offenders who are assessed as being a real danger to the community, well, sure, they have to go somewhere, preferably where they’ll be treated and helped to become safe.
 But that’s a pretty tiny number.
+You could shut down all but one of the prisons in the country if you admitted that this was the point of them.

 Back to my nightmare.